SillyFreak/typst-scrutinize/scrutinize/docs/manual.typ

 In free text questions, the student simply has some free space in which to put their answer:

 #question-example(```typ
-#import questions: set-solution, free-text-answer
+#import questions: free-text-answer

+// toggle the following comment or pass `--input solution=true`
-// toggle this comment to produce a sample solution
+// to produce a sample solution
-// #set-solution()
+// #questions.solution.update(true)

 Write an answer.

-#free-text-answer[
-  An answer
-]
+#free-text-answer[An answer]

 Next question
 ```)